| SPEAK KIDS 4 Children TalkAbout Themselves

 still I kept walking.

-"I don't waaaaaant," I heard a shout and knew
+"I don't waaaaaant," I heard a shout and knewthat I was the one shouting.

 Naama grabbed my arm.
-"What happened?"
+"What happened?"she asked.

 "Leave me alone!"
-I shouted from the depths of
+I shouted from the depths ofmy heart, and ran back toward Elisheva.
+I tripped

 and fell.
 Naama and Elisheva ran to help me get